Did-Dog/VisualizerView/README.md

 # VisualizerView
-A view that visualize sound
+A view that visualize sound.
+Can be used in sound recorder.